jkt3000/turbo_audio_player_ext/README.md

 # Turbo Audio Player

+by John Tajima

-This chrome extension will add some helpful playback buttons that will speed up playback of audio files on any page that has an <audio> tag.
+This chrome extension will add some helpful playback buttons that will speed up playback of audio files on any page that has an <audio> or <video> tag.